FurkanOzkaya/postgresql_json_excel/README.md

 Be sure virtualenv is active when you installing requirments.

 4.)
 Create .env file

-You need to create .env file according to .env.exaxmple file.
+You need to create .env file according to .env.example file.

 5.)
 Run
 ```